 (b) in any other case, unless subsection (1aa) applies, the date on which the primary tenement was granted,

-mark out and, in accordance with section 41, apply for a prospecting licence for gold (in this section called a “special prospecting licence”) in respect of any part of the land the subject of the primary tenement.
+mark out and, in accordance with section 41, apply for a prospecting licence for gold (in this section called a special prospecting licence) in respect of any part of the land the subject of the primary tenement.

 (1aa) If the primary tenement was granted as a result of an application under section 56B or a reversion licence application, a special prospecting licence may be marked out and applied for at any time after the date on which the primary tenement was granted.